evoila/osb-docs/pages/deploy-service-broker-locally.md

 The ca can be found in `creds.yml` under the key `director_ssl.ca`.
 After this the dashboard of a deployed service is accessible through its dashboard URL.
 The user `appuser` with password `appusersecret` can be used to log in.

 ### Connect to bosh-lite credhub
 To use the bosh lite credhub as a credentials store, the service broker has to authenticate itself with the uaa.
 Credhub runs on the same IP as the director and uses the port `8844` The necessary `client-id` is called `credhub-admin` the `client-secret` is saved in the `creds.yml` under `credhub_admin_client_secret`.
-Credhub uses a different certificate that the uaa, so it all self-signed certificates need to be accepted or the `credhub ca` needs to be accepted in addition to the `director ca`.
+Credhub uses a different certificate that then uaa, so it all self-signed certificates need to be accepted or the `credhub ca` needs to be accepted in addition to the `director ca`.
 The `credhub ca` is saved in the `creds.yml` file in `credhub_ca.ca`.
 A credhub configuration with bosh lite looks like this:

 ```yaml
 spring: